Table of Contents

 Harness the power of long-term investing

-Earlier in this article, we mentioned the risk attached to investing and noted that the value investments could rise and fall.
-One of the best ways of dealing with risk is investing in the long term.
+Earlier in this article, we mentioned the risk attached to investing for children and investing in general and noted that the value of investments could rise and fall.
+Investing in the long term is one of the best ways of dealing with risk.

 When the value of investments falls as they sometimes do, you’re only in danger if you want to withdraw your investments when their value is low.
 Their value usually recovers and increases over time, so if you can ride out the storm, all is well and good.
 To minimise any risk, a child investment account that will be of best worth should be a long-term investment (over the child’s growing years).